 - 3 tablespoons butter, melted

-- chopped parsley, optional
+- optional chopped parsley, for serving

 Instructions